Coconut oil offers a myriad of affordable, super healthy alternatives for

 How to Use-

-• All you have to do is dip in your toothbrush.
-The coconut oil itself as well as the essential oils will prevent any bacteria from growing in your toothpaste, so don’t worry!
+• All you have to do is dip in your dry toothbrush.
+The coconut oil itself, as well as the essential oils, will prevent any bacteria from growing in your toothpaste, so don’t worry!
+However, if you get water into it, it may grow some germs.

 If you want some tooth polishing action, try this nice little recipe: